 We live in a very fast-paced and stressful world.
 Chronic stress is quickly becoming known as the real “silent killer” in adults and children.
-“Some kinds of stress — very short-term, that last only a matter of minutes — redistribute cells in the bloodstream in a way that could be helpful,” says Suzanne Segerstrom, an associate professor of psychology at the University of Kentucky and has conducted studies on stress and the immune system.
+“Some kinds of stress — very short-term, that last only a matter of minutes — redistribute cells in the bloodstream in a way that could be helpful,” says Suzanne Segerstrom, an associate professor of psychology at the University of Kentucky who has conducted studies on stress and the immune system.
 “But once stress starts to last a matter of days, there are changes in the immune system that aren’t so helpful.
 And the longer that stress lasts, the more potentially harmful those changes are.”
 This makes it imperative to deal effectively with stress issues before they become a factor for illness or disease.
 Walking is a great stress reliever.
-Activities such as gardening, rebounding, hobbies, sports, etc. are also useful for relieving stress naturally.
+Activities such as gardening, rebounding, hobbies, sports, etc., are also useful for relieving stress naturally.
 Talking to a trusted friend, practitioner, or pastor can also be helpful.
-Working on anger, resentment, victim mentality, and other toxic emotions is also healing to the entire body.
+Working on anger, resentment, victim mentality, and other toxic emotions are also healing to the entire body.

 12. Restful Sleep